shkschneider/android_manifest/README.md

 <pre>$ ./vendor/shk/build.sh shkmod_emulator-eng</pre>

-This makes the images to be used by the emulator.
+This makes the images to be used by the emulator (64-bits only).
 <br />Run the last given command to start it and try the ROM on the emulator.

 ### For device